fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2/lesson_2_small_programs.md

 1. "references" to the original object; or
 2. "values", which are copies of the original

+In Ruby, when an object is passed to a method call as an argument, the parameter assigned to it acts as a *pointer to the original object*.
+Ruby __does not__ create a copy of the object for that method.

 ###### Pass by value
 With pass by value, a copy of an object is created, and it is that copy that gets passed around.
 Since it is merely a copy, it is impossible to change the original object; any attempt to change the copy just changes the copy and leaves the original object unchanged.